 Date & Time

-The Second Annual Steamboat Springs - Run Rabbit Run – 100 mile trail run will be held on September 13, 2013.
-Start time, 7:00 am for Tortoises, Noon for Hares.
-7:00 pm cutoff for Tortoises , 6:00 pm for Hares (36 hours for Tortoises; 30 hours for Hares).
+The Third Annual Steamboat Springs - Run Rabbit Run – 100 mile trail run will be held on September 12, 2014.
+Start time, 8:00 am for Tortoises, 1:00 pm for Hares.
+8:00 pm cutoff for Tortoises , 7:00 pm for Hares (36 hours for Tortoises; 30 hours for Hares).
 Awards immediately thereafter.
 Beer and pizza (we hope) throughout the day.